qbead/qbeadWebsite/content/book/animation.md

 However, there is another type of art, called *generative art*, which does not have such taxing requirements.
-It does obey different constraints, and it requires a particular mindset, but its beauty comes from the fact that you tell a computer how to create art on its own, instead drawing the art yourself.
+It obeys different constraints, and it requires a particular mindset, but its beauty comes from the fact that you tell a computer how to create art on its own, instead drawing the art yourself.
 The creative element moves from your hands and eyes, to deeper into your imagination, and it depends on your skill to instruct and teach a computer to do something.
 We will explore this type of art here.
 We will learn how to command a computer (the SpinWheel) to draw patterns of color that evolve in time.
-Along the way we might even learn a bit about how to write programs by accident.
+Along the way we might even learn a bit about how to write programs.

 <!--TODO: some warning that you need to have done the quick start and have the Arduino software.-->

 ## Timing

-Our first goal, before we are able to make something as advanced as the rainbow pattern above, would be to simply make our device blink.
+Our first goal, before we are able to make something as advanced as the rainbow pattern above, is to simply make our device blink.

 <video src="/images/bookpics/simple_blink.mp4" muted autoplay playsinline loop></video>

+To make our devide blink, we need to tell it how long to be on or off.
-The first thing we need to consider is how we time the frames of our animation.
+This is the timing of our animation.
 Thankfully our device has a built-in timer that can measure milliseconds (thousands of a second).
 One of the first things we will need to do in our generative art program, would be to ask for the time and save it for future calculations.